 Mr. Peter Higgins has been the Director of Student Success at Gordon State College since August 2008.
 He was born in Boston, MA, went to high school in North Carolina, earned an MA in American Literature at Memphis State University (now the University of Memphis), and did graduate work at the University of Tennessee.
-In addition to his duties as Director of Student Success, Mr. Higgins also teaches GFYE and STAR at Gordon and will be Faculty Fellow in Residence for the 2015-2016 academic year.
+In addition to his duties as Director of Student Success, Mr. Higgins also teaches FIRE and STAR at Gordon and remains the Faculty Fellow in Residence for academic year 2018 - 2019.

-James Woodruff earned a Bachelor of Science degree from Lander University in Psychology and a Masters of Education degree in Rehabilitation Counseling from the University of South Carolina.
+Mr. James Woodruff earned a Bachelor of Science degree from Lander University in Psychology and a Masters of Education degree in Rehabilitation Counseling from the University of South Carolina.
 Mr. Woodruff has over ten years of experience in higher education.
 Before joining Gordon in 2015, Mr. Woodruff worked as the Academic Advising, Counseling, and Retention advisor at Georgia State University at Perimeter.
-Mr. Woodruff teaches the Freshmen Seminar course and serves as the primary academic advisor to Learning Support, the African-American Male Initiative (AAMI), and Men's sports.
+Mr. Woodruff teaches the Freshmen Introduction to Reasoning Essentials (FIRE) course for first-year students and serves as the Athletic Academic Advising Advisor to NJCAA Division I college athletics, and primary academic advisor to Learning Support and the African-American Male Initiative (AAMI).
 In 2016, Mr. Woodruff received a certificate of completion from The Global Community for Academic Advising, also known as NACADA, for his participation in a course designed to improve academic success and eligibility certification for student-athletes.